aws-deepracer/aws-deepracer-launcher/community-projects.md

 *By [Chris Miller](https://www.linkedin.com/in/chris-miller-6470751/), CEO of Cloud Brigade*

-Use object detection models to identify objects and fire at them using a motorized toy blaster mounted on the DeepRacer.
+Use object detection models to identify objects and fire at them using a motorized toy blaster mounted on DeepRacer.
 It extends the DeepRacer hardware with a 3D-printed, servo-controlled rotating turret and custom bracket.
 An Arduino microcontroller is used to control the rotation servo, blaster flywheels, and ammo feeder motor over a USB/Serial link.
-A second camera can be added to the turret and allow the DeepRacer to scan 360 degrees for objects and fire at them.
+A second camera can be added to the turret to allow DeepRacer to scan 360 degrees for objects and fire at them.

-**Project ideas:** sending a robot to put out a fire, multi-tasking (navigate and fire a nerf cannon), competitive racing, strategic games.
+**Project ideas:** Sending a robot to put out a fire, multi-tasking (navigate and fire a nerf cannon), competitive racing, strategic games.

 **Device needed:** AWS DeepRacer or AWS DeepRacer Evo